johnthagen/python-blueprint/README.md

 $ docker run --rm --interactive --tty fact 5
 ```

+> [!NOTE]
-> Note: If you need to install Poetry on Alpine Linux, see the pre-built
+> If you need to install Poetry on Alpine Linux, see the pre-built
 > [`poetry` package](https://pkgs.alpinelinux.org/packages?name=poetry&branch=edge) for that
 > platform rather than running `pip install poetry`.
 This avoids needing to build Poetry
 > dependencies from source.